JohnMcLaren/QVariantModelWidget/README.md

 - Native cross-platform - Linux / Windows.

 ### Limitations:
-0. If an external data source is used, it should exist as long as the model/widget is in use.
+0. If an **external data source** is used, it **should exist** as long as the model/widget is in use.
-1. The model allows the values of the data to change externally.
-But not their structure!
+1. The model allows the values of the data to change externally. **But not their structure!**
-	Number of nodes, names and number of keys of nodes should not change externally, otherwise model's behavior is undefined.
+	Number of nodes, names and number of keys of nodes **should not** change externally, otherwise model's behavior is undefined.
-	For correct change of model data use methods of the model/widget - setData(...)/insertData(...)/removeData(...).
+	For correct change of model data use methods of the model/widget - `setData() / insertData() / removeData()`.
-2. The model is not thread-safe.
+2. The model is **not thread-safe**.
 The model has no thread blocks, do not try to read/write data from different threads at the same time.
-3. There are no data 'View' decorations in the widgets.
+3. There are no data `View` decorations in the widgets.
-	Sort order, background/text colors, key icons - all these attributes of data view require additional structure for their storage which isn't realized in the widgets.
+	Sort order, background/text colors, key icons - all these attributes of data view
+	<u>require additional structure</u> for their storage which isn`t realized in the widgets.

 ### Minimal usage examples:
 1. Using the Tree and Table widgets on the same data.
 Widgets are not linked by data update signals.
 The data is copied to the internal data source of the model during initialisation.
-That is, the original 'varTable' object will not be changed if the model data changes:
+That is, the original `varTable` object will not be changed if the model data changes:
 ```c++
 #include "../qvarianttablewidget.h"
 #include "../qvarianttreewidget.h"